 The purpose was to celebrate Anne's and my 60th wedding anniversary (June 26, 1965) and to spend time together as a family.

-Our normal daily routine:
+Our typical daily routine:

-Lunch and refreshments were served by the Ala Moana bar and grill, as food servers took our orders.
+Lunch and refreshments were served by the Ala Moana bar and grill, as food servers took our family's orders.

-My favorite was Stripsteak Waikiki because they actually hired someone to create delicious veggie burgers from scratch, rather than use commercial brands.
+My favorite was Stripsteak Waikiki because they hired someone to create delicious veggie burgers from scratch, rather than use commercial brands.

 Our anniversary dinner was held at Hy's Steak House, one of the finest restaurants in Oahu.
 We also had dinner at the Hula Grill, Roy's and Duke's, the latter being one I particularly enjoy.

-One of the people I saw was Anne walking by with a jewelry store bag in her hand, and judging by her smile feeling very good about what she just bought.
+One of the people I saw was Anne walking by with a jewelry store bag in her hand, and judging by her big smile feeling very good about what she just bought.

 Commentary: